 Your GP will refer you to your local coeliac service for confirmation of the diagnosis.
 You should remain on a normal diet until all investigations are complete.

 It's sometimes possible to have coeliac disease and not have antibodies in your blood.

-If you continue to have coeliac disease-like symptoms, despite having a negative blood test, your GP may still refer you for a biopsy of your gut.
+If you continue to have coeliac disease-like symptoms your GP may still refer you for a biopsy of your gut.

 A biopsy can help confirm a diagnosis of coeliac disease.

-If you're referred for a biopsy, this will be carried out in hospital and usually by a doctor that specialises in treating conditions of the stomach and intestines called a gastroenterologist.
+If you're referred for a biopsy, this will be carried out in hospital.
+Usually, a biopsy will be done by a gastroenterologist.
+This is a doctor who specialises in treating conditions of the stomach and intestines.

 What's involved in a biopsy?

-If you need to have a biopsy, a thin flexible tube with a light called an endoscope will be inserted into your mouth and passed down to your small intestine.
+If you need to have a biopsy, a thin flexible tube with a light called an endoscope will be inserted into your mouth or nose and passed down to your small intestine.

 Before the procedure, a local anaesthetic is given to numb the throat and/or a sedative to help you relax.

 During the procedure, the endoscopist will pass a tiny biopsy tool through the endoscope to take samples of the lining of your small intestine.
 The sample will then be examined under a microscope for signs of coeliac disease.